g0v-it/data-budget/apis/README.md

 {schema} indicates the data model provided.
 The following schemas are supported:

 - **full**: provides data in a format suitable for the BudgetBubbles vue component  [default]

+### /partition_labels/

+returns data suitable to be used in partitioning in budget-bubbles vue component

 ## Test